-> HESC EdFinancial, also referred to as EdFinancial, is headquartered in Knoxville, Tenn.
+HESC EdFinancial, also referred to as EdFinancial Student Loans, is headquartered in Knoxville, Tennessee.
 The company can be contacted either online or by calling 1-800-337-6884.
 There are no significant complaints or lawsuits against EdFinancial as of May 2018.

-> CornerStone is another federal student loan servicing company, located in Salt Lake City.
+CornerStone is another federal student loan servicing company, located in Salt Lake City, Utah.
 Borrowers may get in touch with the servicer online or by calling 1-800-663-1662.
 There are no significant complaints against CornerStone as of May 2018.

-> Granite State – GSM&R
+Granite State – GSM&R

 Granite State, also known as GSM&R, is a federal student loan servicer operating in Concord, New Hampshire.
 Borrowers with Granite State as their servicer can contact the company by visiting its website or calling 1-888-556-0022.
 No major complaints or lawsuits have been filed recently against Granite State as of May 2018.

 OSLA Servicing is another federal student loan servicer that operates out of Oklahoma City.
 Borrowers can connect with OSLA by visiting its website or calling 1-405-556-9224.
 There is no significant issue or complaint against OSLA as of May 2018.

 Federal Student Loan Alternatives